-The Pan Am Games is a series of sporting events that is held for the countries of the Americas.
-The competition takes place typically the summer before the Summer Olympic Games.
-In 2015, the 17th Pan Am Games will be held in Toronto, Ontario Canada from July 10th – July 26th.
+The Pan American Games is a series of sporting events that is held for the countries of the Americas.
+The competition typically takes place the summer before the Summer Olympic Games.
+In 2019, the 18th Pan Am Games will be held in Lima, Peru from July 26th to August 11th.
 Over 6,100 athletes are expected to participate in a total of 36 different sports.
-There are several broadcasters in the Americas, with the host and primary broadcaster being the CBC.
+There are several broadcasters in the Americas, with the host and primary broadcaster being Mediapro.
+We recommend watching on ESPN.
 Outside of the Americas, you would be blocked but you can watch from anywhere with a VPN.